 If you’re thinking about refinancing your federal student loans to get a lower interest rate, it’s important to understand the borrower protections you may lose if you refinance with a private lender.
 Also, recent events have prompted some changes in federal student loan programs.
 (Related: The COVID-19 stimulus package)

 Income-based student loan repayment

-If your monthly student loan payment is higher than you can afford because your income is too low, you may be eligible for one of four income-based repayment plans: the Revised Pay As You Earn Repayment Plan (REPAYE Plan), Pay As You Earn Repayment Plan (PAYE Plan), Income-Based Repayment Plan (IBR Plan), or Income-Contingent Repayment Plan (ICR Plan).
-For example, under PAYE, recent grads can apply to have their student loan payments capped at 10 percent of their discretionary income, according to the U.S. Department of Education.
+If your monthly federal student loan payment is higher than you can afford because your income is too low, you may want to enroll in one of four income-driven repayment plans: the Revised Pay As You Earn Repayment Plan (REPAYE Plan), Pay As You Earn Repayment Plan (PAYE Plan), Income-Based Repayment Plan (IBR Plan), or Income-Contingent Repayment Plan (ICR Plan).
+For example, under PAYE and REPAYE, borrowers can apply to have their student loan payments capped at 10 percent of their discretionary income, according to the U.S. Department of Education.